zhilinheobv/group3_project/Proposal (draft).md

  - Model selection can be done by selecting by AICs or BICs.
  - Estimate the model coefficients by various methods like MLE and LR ratio, and construct confidence intervals.
- - Model comparison: AICs, residual plots
+ - Model comparison: AICs, residual plots.
  - Re-evaluate the models by statistical tests.

 ## References